-Boris Cherny: "the model just wants to use tools" (2026) — the design philosophy behind Claude Code
+Boris Cherny: "the model just wants to use tools" (2026): the design philosophy behind Claude Code

-Read the field note below to see how we apply this pattern in practice.
+Read the field note below to see how we apply this pattern in real Claude Code projects.

 Boris Cherny's Claude Code Setup #4: The model just wants to use tools

-Final entry in the Cherny Playbook — from origin story to design philosophy.
+Final entry in the Cherny Playbook.
+From origin story to design philosophy.

 The interview